06 Fee Model

 The Treasury share corresponding to this module = Proportion of module validators × treasury fee

-- Summarize total agreement fee
+- Aggregate total protocol fee

 totalFee = sum of all modules (module fee share + treasury fee share)